 AHAs and BHAs: Can I use them both?

-First and foremost, they’re both exfoliants.
-Although they go about the process in differing ways, both effectively work away at dead skin cells and leave skin looking smoother, brighter and feeling more hydrated, whilst lessening the impact of potentially clogged pores.
+AHAs and BHAs are both exfoliants.
+Although they go about the process in different ways, both effectively clear dead skin cells and leave skin looking smoother, brighter and feeling more hydrated, whilst lessening the impact of potentially clogged pores.

-In this series, we’ll be diving into the world of acids: what they are, who they’re for and a complete rundown of why you need them in your life.
+In this series, we’ll be exploring acids: what they are, who they’re for and the reasons why we recommend adding them to your skincare routine.